campos02/AvaMSN/README.md

 An Avalonia MSNP15 client.
 It works on Linux, Windows and MacOS.

 ## Server
-The default server is [CrossTalk](https://crosstalk.hiden.cc), which is currently in public alpha.
+The default server is [CrossTalk](https://crosstalkim.xyz), which is currently in private alpha.
 That can be changed in the options window, however, to any server supporting version 15 of the protocol.

 ## To do
 - [x] Come up with a better way to do the "remember your password" feature